meltzerpete/Systemic-Graph-Computer/readme.md

 This project comprises three implementations of a Systemic Graph Computer.

-The Systemic Graph Computer demonstrates a mdoel of nature inspired computation in the environment of a graph database.
+The Systemic Graph Computer demonstrates a model of nature inspired computation in the environment of a graph database.

 - Version I - a proof of concept
 - Version II - a multithreaded implementation